 - Students wishing to practice before the U.S. Patent and Trademark Office must take the patent bar exam.
 This exam can be taken while you are in law school and consists of a one-day, multiple-choice test.

 - Visit the USPTO's web site and join the Intellectual Property Law Society (IPLS) student group for more information.

 In addition to the Multistate Professional Responsibility Examination the NCBE provides the following tests used in many US jurisdictions:

 - The Multistate Bar Examination (MBE) is a six-hour, 200 question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.
 The MBE is used by most U.S. jurisdictions, including every state except Louisiana and Washington. .

 - The Multistate Essay Examination (MEE) is a three-hour, six-question essay examination covering agency and partnership, commercial paper, conflict of laws, corporations, decedents' estates, family law, federal civil procedure, sales, secured transactions, and trusts and future interests.

 - The Multistate Performance Test (MPT) consists of three 90-minute skills questions covering legal analysis, fact analysis, problem solving, resolution of ethical dilemmas, organization and management of a lawyering task, and communication.

 Make sure to check out other resources the NCBE offers such as bar admission statistics, study aids (some available online for free), and more.

 Previous Bar Exams

 Previous multistate tests are available on reserve in the Law Library.
 State-specific exam material, when available, can be found through the NCBE state-specific site.
 (Find the state you need and then look at its web site for details.)
-You can find additional preparatory books can be found through InfoHawk or visit the Law Library and ask a reference librarian for assistance.
+Additional preparatory books can be found through InfoHawk or by visiting the Law Library and asking a reference librarian for assistance.